kkasputis/BookStorage/README.md

 # BookStorage
 Book Storage
 Restfull services for book storage.
-Also added a simple front-end that uses rest services for easier testing without useing "Postman" or other software.
+Also added a simple front-end that uses rest services for easier testing without using "Postman" or other software.
 Front end controller is at localhost:8080

 regular book rest service: